sunderedsystems/sunderedcore/docs/creating-a-character.md

 ## Replenishment

-**Out of Combat:** Automatically regain Source Dice equal to your proficiency every unstressed, unstrained hour
+**Out of Combat:** Automatically regain Source Dice equal to your proficiency every unstressed hour

 ---